alexeldeib/drone-ci-gke/README.md

 - Github OAuth application ID and secret
 - Helm installed

+The focus of this tutorial is on working with GCP and Kubernetes.
+The above prerequisites are out of scope.
+If the prerequisites become a blocking issue for completing the tutorial, open an issue and I can add directions.

-You can do this with any DNS provider with support for cert-manager, and certainly using any registrar.
+These steps will work with any DNS provider with support for cert-manager, and certainly using any registrar.
+If you change DNS providers you should follow the cert-manager reference documentation to modify `issuer.yml` for your provider.
+This mostly pertains to authentication.

 ### Steps
-1. Register your domain and point the DNS servers to Cloudflare (out of scope for this tutorial.
-I'll add it if anyone needs it).
+1. Register your domain and point the DNS servers to Cloudflare.
 2. Get your Cloudflare API Key
    - Log in to the Cloudflare dashboard.
    - Click the icon at the very top right of the screen.